Tableau vivant: Film

 The 1901 film Birth of the Pearl by Frederick S. Armitage recreates a tableau vivant inspired in Botticelli's The Birth of Venus.

 In Pier Paolo Pasolini's 1963 film La ricotta, a film maker tries to have actors depict two paintings, by Jacopo Pontormo and Rosso Fiorentino, of the Passion of Jesus.

 The 1969 film The Color of Pomegranates, directed by Sergei Parajanov, presents a loose biography of the Armenian poet Sayat Nova in a series of tableaux vivants of Armenian costume, embroidery and religious rituals depicting scenes and verses from the poet's life.

 Jean-Luc Godard's film Passion (1982) is about the making of an ambitious art film that uses re-creations of classical European paintings as tableaux vivants, set to classical European music.
 The paintings include Rembrandt's The Night Watch; Goya's The Parasol, Third of May 1808, La Maja Desnuda, Charles IV of Spain and His Family; Ingres' The Valpinçon Bather, The Turkish Bath; Delacroix's Entry of the Crusaders in Constantinople, Jacob wrestling with the Angel; El Greco's Assumption of the Virgin; Watteau's The Embarkation for Cythera.

 Throughout Derek Jarman's film Caravaggio, many of Caravaggio's paintings are recreated in tableau vivant to explore their relationship to his life.

 The 1991 film My Own Private Idaho presents its sex scenes using the effect.

-In Edith Wharton's 1905 novel The House of Mirth and in the 2000 film by the same name, both set in the 1890s, protagonist socialite Lily Bart (Gillian Anderson) takes part in a Tableaux vivant.
+In Edith Wharton's 1905 novel The House of Mirth and in the 2000 film by the same name, both set in the 1890s, protagonist socialite Lily Bart (Gillian Anderson) takes part in a tableau vivant.

 The 2005 film Mrs Henderson Presents is based on a true story of the Windmill Theatre in London featuring tableaux vivants during the Second World War.

 The 2013 film A Field in England makes use of the effect to add to the general occult look of the film.

 There is a 2014 Estonian feature film produced entirely in tableau format titled In the Crosswind.